 We have several registered psychiatric nurses on staff at Crittenton who are highly experienced in working specifically with children.
 These nurses specialize in the treatment of mental illness and social disorders.

-- Making sure each team member on every shift has up-to-date information about your child’s goals and progress
+- Making sure each team member has up-to-date information about your child’s goals and progress

 - Providing the care your child needs while at Crittenton